 Companion limit.
 You can only use your yearly companion pass in the 48 contiguous states.

 Paltry travel perks.
-After shelling out for this card’s $450 Annual Fee ($550 if application is received on or after 1/30/2020), you would expect it to have travel benefits besides baggage insurance and car rental loss and damage and insurance.
+After shelling out for this card’s $550 annual fee, you would expect it to have travel benefits besides baggage insurance and car rental loss and damage and insurance.
 Competitors offer more, including trip interruption/cancellation insurance, baggage/trip delay reimbursement and emergency evacuation and transportation help.

 Pay to play.
-If you’re depending on this card to help you maintain your elite Medallion status on Delta, you’ll need to spend $90,000 to get 60,000 MQMs.
+If you’re depending on this card to help you maintain your elite Medallion status on Delta, keep in mind that you’ll need to spend $120,000 to get 60,000 MQMs via Status Boost.

 Tight lounge access.
 As of Jan.
 1, 2019, cardmembers and their guests must be traveling on a Delta-coded or Delta-operated flight in order to get into the Sky Club.
 You can bring up to two guests, but you must pay $29 for each.